geeksambhu/tweet-insta/README.md

 # Tweet-Insta

-An app to list tweet and instagram photos of a user.
+An app to list tweet and download instagram photos of a user.

 Visit here: [tweet-insta](http://geeksambhu.pythonanywhere.com)